The Upper Westgate Heritage Action Zone is a four year partnership between Historic England and Wakefield Council.

 The historic yards will experience a facelift to make the area feel safer and more welcoming.

-Property owners will be able to apply for grant funding which they can use to restore and repurpose their buildings and make use of the vacant floor space within them.
+Property owners and their tenants will be able to apply for grant funding which they can use to restore and repurpose their buildings and make use of the vacant floor space within them.

-The scheme will employ local building contractors and architects to transform these properties into places for businesses to thrive and welcoming new homes.
+The scheme will employ local building contractors and conservation accredited architects to transform these properties into places for businesses to thrive and welcoming new homes.

 The area will be more desirable for existing and relocating businesses, including start ups who will shape their futures in these spaces.